 Whenever someone is in the unfortunate position to have taken a case to trial and lost, his or her focus might immediately shift to filing a direct appeal.
 Of course, just about any trial lawyer will tell you that few trials are ever conducted without error, and appealing a case to ensure that those errors were not harmful or fundamental might be appropriate.
 After all, the appellate process has a special place in our American criminal jurisprudence.
-(In Miami, appeals from trial cases in circuit court are filed in the Third District of Appeal).
+(In Hollywood, appeals from trial cases in circuit court are filed in the Third District of Appeal).

-That (formally accused, now convicted) person, and/or his or her family, may spend considerable time, resources, and money trying to find and hire the best appeals lawyer in Miami.
+That (formally accused, now convicted) person, and/or his or her family, may spend considerable time, resources, and money trying to find and hire the best appeals lawyer in Hollywood.
 That lawyer, in turn, will invest an inordinate amount of time reviewing the record on appeal, researching the legal issues, and drafting a brief laying them all out.

 These “investments” necessarily breed expectations: for the client, that the appellate court will agree with their position and grant relief (usually in the form of a new trial), and if not, at least explain why; for the lawyers, that, at a minimum, oral argument will be granted and/or a written opinion published.
 All of these expectations should be managed with great care from the outset of a case.

 It used to be that on almost any direct appeal from a criminal case the parties could depend on having an oral argument; an opportunity to make their written arguments come to life and take one last crack at trying to convince the court that a certain position is correct.
 In the Third District Court of Appeal, it’s been over one year now since the Court elected to “adjust its practice of routinely granting oral argument.”
 These days, oral argument, or “OA,” will be heard “only in those cases where [the Court] believes its consideration of the issues raised will be enhanced.”